 Despite his considerable drawing skills, (see copies and sketches of the Battle of Cascina) his art is merely Church propaganda, lies told to advertise an institution.
 His depiction of himself as a boneless skin harkens back to the self-abnegation promoted by the repressive Christianity in the Dark Ages and follows from a reality hating Platonism.

-There is no self-portrait by Leonardo, though by analogy all his work and Notebooks are a self-portraits in effect.
-Leonardo, in contrast, disliked institutions and the Church and was forward looking or rather, he is present and an amazing, with an inquiring mind that looks to each thing for the reality of it, how to draw it, how to understand it.
+There is no self-portrait by Leonardo, though by analogy all his work and Notebooks are a self-portrait, in effect.
+The old man that is often used as a self portrait cannot be one, as it is too early.
+Leonardo, in contrast to Michelangelo, disliked institutions and the Church and was forward looking or rather, he is present and an amazing, with an inquiring mind that looks to each thing for the reality of it, how to draw it, how to understand it.
 He is the antithesis of a Platonist.
 Leonardo disliked institutions and the Church.
 He is the first scientist.
-There is no self-portrait by Leonardo, though by analogy all his work and Notebooks are a self-portrait in effect.
 The only reliable image of Leonardo is the Francisco Melzi portrait, profile of him.
-Study Da Vinci’s drawings if you would see how he sees himself and others. hey are amazing.
+Study Da Vinci’s drawings if you would see how he sees himself and others.
+They are amazing.

 These were paintings done on the head of caskets, showing the person inside.
 Some of them show how sophisticated Roman art had already become.
 John Berger thinks these were done from life, which seems likely, given the specificity of the individuals.
 These images were meant to console the living on the one hand, and, it seems, to let the dead have the fiction or wish of eternal seeing, even after their demise, they look out into the darkness of the tomb or the earth itself. these are among the last of Greek and Roman images of the self.